 Please feel free to contact the Health and Well-Being centre and speak to us directly if needed

 Each girl has a Personal Tutor.
 In addition to the support from teachers and house staff, every girl meets her Tutor each week.
 This member of staff oversees her academic progress and wellbeing, monitors her workload, and ensures she is cared for and is reaching her targets.

 Tutors also provide advice and discuss enrichment activities to ensure each girl is making the most of all the opportunities on offer.

 Five Steps to Positive Wellbeing

-During an extremely difficult period, it provided Tutors with the structure and guidance to have discussions with their tutees around keeping themselves mentally healthy and strong during the lockdown.
+During an extremely difficult period, it provided tutors with the structure and guidance to have discussions with their tutees about keeping mentally healthy and strong during the lockdown.

 Find out more about a QM education